january3/gghotelling/README.md

 # Features:

-- Classical Hotelling and data ellipses
+- Classical Hotelling and data ellipses with `geom_hotelling()`
-- Robust Hotelling ellipses using MCD estimator
+- Robust Hotelling ellipses using MCD estimator with `robust=TRUE`
-- Hotelling confidence ellipses for group means
+- Hotelling confidence ellipses for group means with `type="t2mean"`
 - Kernel density coverage contours with `geom_kde()`
 - Outlier detection and visualization with `stat_outliers()`
 - Convex hulls with `geom_hull()`
-- Autoplot method for `prcomp` objects
+- Autoplot and autolayer methods for `prcomp` objects

 See [the
 vignette](https://january3.github.io/gghotelling/articles/gghotelling.html)